shuLhan/ciigo/README.md

 ```

 Run `go generate` to convert all files with extension `.adoc`
-into HTML and embed it into `./cmd/mysite/static.go`
+into HTML and embed it into Go source code at `./cmd/mysite/static.go`

 ```
 $ go generate
 ```

-Now run the `./cmd/mysite` with `DEBUG` environment variable is set,
+Now run the `./cmd/mysite` with `DEBUG` environment variable set to non-zero,

 ```
 $ DEBUG=1 go run ./cmd/mysite